Shane32/easypdfjs/README.md

 | pdfDocument               | Gets the underlying PDF document for advanced usage |
 | pdfPage                   | Gets the underlying PDF page for advanced usage |

-Note that drawing coordinates are always specified or returned based on the current `scaleMode` setting, and coordinate (0, 0) is the top-left corner of the page/margin.
+> **Note:** Drawing coordinates are always specified or returned based on the current `scaleMode` setting, and coordinate (0, 0) is the top-left corner of the page/margin.
 Pen widths, font sizes, and paragraph spacing are always specified in points.

 ## Methods